arslanenginner/Python/README.md

 # Python
-In this repository i have shared small python projects that i were created while learning python in my 2nd semester.
+In this repository i have shared small python projects that i have created while learning python.